A Teaching Internship in Cameroon

 Cameroon: How and Why?

-I went to Cameroon on an internship, teaching English as part of my university program.
-English Language Teaching Assistant Program (ELTAP) sets up college students in schools around the world.
+I went to Cameroon on an internship, teaching English as part of my university program, which sets up college students in schools around the world.
 The focus is on countries that most programs would rather leave to the Peace Corps.
-I wasn’t an education major, but that’s not a requirement for ELTAP.
 The program is relatively inexpensive; the teaching pays for some of the schooling, and I lived with a friendly and helpful Cameroonian family.

 I needed a few more credits then the program offered, so I asked around my university for help and found a history professor from Africa who was willing to sponsor an independent study on neo-colonialism in Cameroon.
 (I would recommend doing an independent study if at all possible.)
 Having the incentive of a course that required me to study the politics and history of the country greatly enriched my experience.
 I understood better the issues facing the country and came away with a much deeper knowledge of Cameroon as a whole.